elastic/kibana/rfcs/text/0013_saved_object_migrations.md

    transform will always return the same result for the same set of inputs.
 2. It should always be possible to construct the exact set of inputs required for (1) at any point during the migration process (before, during, after).

+Although these restrictions require significant changes, it does not prevent known upcoming migrations such as [sharing saved-objects in multiple spaces](https://github.com/elastic/kibana/issues/27004) or [splitting a saved object into multiple child documents](https://github.com/elastic/kibana/issues/26602).
+To ensure that these migrations are idempotent, they will have to generate new saved object id's deterministically with e.g. UUIDv5.

 ### 4.3.1.2 Algorithm